BrunoSarmento-dev/BrunoSarmento-dev/README.md

 - 👀 I am interested in working as a Front-end developer;
 - 🌱 I'm currently learning JavaScript, TypeScript, React and (in the near future), Nodejs;
-- 💞️ I'm looking to collaborate and learn in the areas mentioned above;
+- 💞️ I'm looking to collaborate and learn in the areas mentioned above.

 ##